czbiohub-sf/dashit/dashit/contrib/README.md

 Transfer or copy the DASHwrapper.sh and the Python scripts (DASH_csv_format_interactive.py and DASH_csv_format.py) into the directory with the files you wish to perform the analysis on.

 ### Dependencies
-cutadapt 1.18 (script will upgrade your version) PriceSeqFilter 1.2 seqtk
-Python (script will install pandas)
+cutadapt 1.18 (script will upgrade your version), PriceSeqFilter 1.2, seqtk, Python (script will install pandas), DASHit
-DASHit

 ### Running the script